It supplies motor and sensory innervation to the upper limb.

 But the symptoms of compression ulnar nerve pain are not limited to ulnar nerve pain in the elbow.

-In addition to a sore pain in the inner part of the elbow, an ulnar nerve type of hand pain and numbness in the fourth and fifth fingers as well as the back of the hand may also be experienced.
+In addition to a sore pain in the inner part of the elbow and ulnar nerve type of hand, pain and numbness in the fourth and fifth fingers and the back of the hand may also be experienced.

 This, in turn, can compromise the fine motor skills of the hand and weaken the grip.
 Usually, the symptoms of ulnar tunnel syndrome are aggravated in the middle of the night or early in the morning.

-But if treatment of the ulnar nerve injury is not pursued, the discomfort and debilitating side effects could become chronic and result in muscle atrophy or development of the finger deformity known as “Ulnar Claw” or “Spinter’s Claw.” .
+But suppose treatment of the ulnar nerve injury is not pursued.
+The discomfort and debilitating side effects could become chronic and result in muscle atrophy or development of the finger deformity known as “Ulnar Claw” or “Spinter’s Claw.”.

 Flexor carpi ulnaris and medial half of the deep flexor of the paralyzed fingers.
-Flexion of the wrist can still occur, but is accompanied by abduction.
-The interossei are paralyzed, so abduction and adduction of the fingers cannot occur.
+Flexion of the wrist can still occur but is accompanied by abduction.
+The interossei are paralyzed, so abduction and adduction of the fingers cannot happen.

-Movement of the little and ring fingers is greatly reduced due to paralysis of the two medial lumbricals.
+Movement of the little and ring fingers is significantly reduced due to paralysis of the two medial lumbricals.

 All sensory branches are affected, so there will be a loss of sensation in the areas that innervate the ulnar nerve.
 The patient cannot grasp the paper placed between the fingers.

 Treatment of the ulnar nerve in the elbow

 Many ulnar nerve pain treatment options involve addressing the cause, and fortunately, most cases are relatively mild.
 The ulnar nerve can be compressed at the elbow for repeated or prolonged periods when one has strongly bent arms.